open-power-ref-design/standalone-swift/README.rst

     - `Deployment configuration file for a medium size cluster <https://github.com/open-power-ref-design/standalone-swift/blob/master/medium-config.yml>`_
     - `Deployment configuration file for a large size cluster <https://github.com/open-power-ref-design/standalone-swift/blob/master/large-config.yml>`_

-The Bill of Materials document provides a description and representation of Database as a Service that is tuned for OpenPOWER servers.
+The Bill of Materials document provides a description and representation of a Standalone Swift Cluster that is tuned for OpenPOWER servers.
 It provides information such as model numbers and feature codes to simplify the ordering process and it provides racking and cabling rules for the preferred layout of servers, switches, and cables.